-Demographic and Financial:Summarize the SMHS is well supported financially by Fayette County Schools.
-SMHS has a demographic and financial trends and declining student population due to factors outside of the control of the patterns observed by the team while school.
-Property values remain high in our attendance zone and the quality of completing this section of the report.
-What school is a big reason for that.
-Diversity within our faculty is an area of growth are the important trends and patterns that for the school as it does not match the diversity of the student body.
-Student will support the identification of student, diversity is increasing at SMHS over time as well. teacher, and leader needs?
+SMHS is well supported financially by Fayette County Schools.
+SMHS has a declining student population due to factors outside of the control of the school.
+Property values remain high in our attendance zone and the quality of school is a big reason for that.
+Diversity within our faculty is an area of growth for the school as it does not match the diversity of the student body.
+Student diversity is increasing at SMHS over time as well.